isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Violating this rule is the number one cause of losing reference counts and finding yourself with a dangling pointer.
 Functions should prefer to pass raw pointers and references down call chains.
 At the top of the call tree where you obtain the raw pointer or reference from a smart pointer that keeps the object alive.
-You need to be sure that smart pointer cannot be inadvertently be reset or reassigned from within the call tree below
+You need to be sure that the smart pointer cannot inadvertently be reset or reassigned from within the call tree below.

 ##### Note